adstriegel/cse20289-fa23/assignments/assignment08/Assignment8.md

 In this assignment, we will be bringing together multiple components that we have discussed in class.
 Specifically, we will be doing a blend of Python and C programming whereby we have one process written in Python connected via the network via an approach called ZMQ (Zero Message Queuing) to our C code.
 Furthermore, we will also add in requests from a remote web server for the data that will be processed by Python.

+## Task 0 - Update Your Path

+We will be adding Prof. Bui's `pythin` installation to your path.
+Do this either by modifying your profile script with the following line:

+`export PATH=/escnfs/home/pbui/pub/pkgsrc/bin:$PATH`

+Alternatively, you can just type this manually:

+`PATH=/escnfs/home/pbui/pub/pkgsrc/bin:$PATH`

+Check your environmental variables by using `env`.
+You will know this works by running the Python code in the examples directory.
+If it runs, you are good to go.

 ## Task 1 - Square Away Your Repo

 You know the drill.
 If you need a quick recap, see [Assignment 7](https://github.com/adstriegel/cse20289-fa23/blob/main/assignments/assignment07/Assignment7.md).